Your Child

 "Your Child" is a song by American singer Mary J. Blige.
 It was written and produced by Gerald Isaac for Blige's fourth studio album, Mary (1999).
-The song was released by MCA Records as the album's fourth and final single on May 29, 2000, in the United States.
-A large success on the US Dance Club Songs, "Your Child" peaked at number one.
-It also reached number twenty-three on the Hot R&B/Hip-Hop Songs.
+The song was released by MCA Records as the album's fourth and final single on June 5, 2000, in the United States.
+It peaked at number one on the US Billboard Dance Club Play chart and reached number 23 on the Billboard Hot R&B/Hip-Hop Singles & Tracks chart.
 The accompanying music video for "Your Child" featured Blige performing alongside Harvey White, Joyce Washington, Billie Woodruff and actor Leon Robinson.